yandex/mapsapi-codestyle/javascript.md

 * Avoid unnecessary `return await`.

   > Explanation: An async function always wraps the return value in a `Promise`.
 Using `return await`
-  > just adds extra time before the overreaching promise is resolved without changing the semantics.
+  > just adds extra time before the resulting promise is resolved without changing the semantics.

   **Good:**